 If you’ve been thinking about wearing slippers for air travel, you might want to hold that thought and read this article first.

-Flip-flops or slippers are undeniably the ultimate comforts most of the time.
+Flip-flops or slippers are undeniably the ultimate comfort most of the time.
 And with people wearing whatnot on planes these days to stay comfortable, including sweatsuits, pajamas, and yoga pants, slippers aren’t an uncommon sight.

 Let’s face it, though – slippers are more likely to break than most other footwear, even more so if you need to run to catch your flight.